Natural disasters: Are you covered?

 Floods

-Many people turn to the government for emergency financial assistance when flooding occurs, but this type of humanitarian assistance is not guaranteed and often very limited.
-You would be best to check with your insurer before such an event happens to see if you can get coverage for damage caused by overflow from a body of water.
-It is always advisable to take some basic precautions:
+Many people look to government for emergency financial assistance when floods occur, but such assistance is not guaranteed and very often limited.
+You should check whether your yyourinsurer can provide coverage for damage caused by overflow from a watercourse before such an event occurs.

 Insight

-Is your home located in a flood-risk zone?
+Is your home in a flood-prone area?

 End of the insight